marvneo/dwitter/README.md

 # dwitter
-## Twitter clone built using Django and Bulma
+## Twitter clone built using Django and styling using Bulma

-## Supports text posts and following
+## Supports text posts and following of users

-## Learned to:
-### Implement one-to-one and many-to-many relationships between Django models
-### Extend the Django user model with a custom Profile model
-### Customize the Django admin interface